It’s no secret the art soothes the soul but many people are intimidated by the prospect of creating their own art.

 Check out this Huffington Post article on expensive art and tell me, would you pay more than $57 million for a picture of a bottle of Coke?
 Even if it was by Andy Warhol?

-With that in mind, come back next Wednesday for my wacky tips on painting like a pro.
+With that in mind, check out these fun tips for painting like a pro.

 In the meantime, have a gleeful week, Tamuria.